jpverkamp/blog/content/programming/2016/2016-01-02-inlining-plaintext-attachments-in-gmail.md

 `text/plain:text_0.txt:https://mail.google.com/mail/u/0/?ui=...``

-The first part is a {{< wikipedia "MIME type" >}}--of which, we're only interested in plaintext.
+The first part is a [[wiki:MIME type]]()--of which, we're only interested in plaintext.
 The last section is a URL under gmail which, when visited, contains the contents of the attachment.

 Now that I have that (via jQuery[^1][^2]), I build a new `pre` element with the text content and shove it in place.